samueldashadrach/openai-translate/README.md

 alice <- server
 ```

 main thing missing: some library that can open 2 webrtc streams, and then pipe output of one into input of the other

+ideal solution: openai supports this feature out of the box, allows sending output to a different client than the input.